xmtp/XIPs/XIPs/xip-message-content-types.md

 }
 ```

-This is a fairly simple change but makes for a very anemic and hard to use API.
+This is a fairly simple change but makes for a very crude and hard to use API.
 Given that content types should be highly reusable it makes sense to provide a framework that will facilitate this reuse and provide some common content types out of the box.
 The framework should provide automatic content encoding/decoding based on the type of the provided content.

-Supported content types are represented by TS type `MessageContent` that bundles the `content` with the `contentType` identifier.
+Supported content types are represented by `MessageContent` that bundles the `content` with the `contentType` identifier.
 Each content type will have an associated `ContentEncoder<T>`.

 ```ts
 export type MessageContent =